 The therapeutic management of cheilitis is symptomatic and etiological:

-Because of the many causes of cheilitis, the management is best done with a multidisciplinary team.
+Because of the many causes of cheilitis, the management is best done with an interprofessional team.
 The key is to make the diagnosis and the cause.
 For patients with chronic actinic cheilitis, referral to a plastic surgeon, dermatologist and oncologist is recommended as the treatment may vary from surgery, topical chemotherapy, laser or photodynamic therapy.
 Acute cheilitis can be managed by the primary care provider or nurse practitioner by offering the patient emollients.
 Patients with allergic cheilitis may require topical steroids and infectious causes may require antibiotics.
 The prognosis for patients with cheilitis depends on the cause; however, recurrence is common.
 In chronic cases, the quality of life is poor.
 (Level V)

 |||de Oliveira Bezerra HI,Gonzaga AKG,da Silveira ÉJD,de Oliveira PT,de Medeiros AMC, Fludroxycortide cream as an alternative therapy for actinic cheilitis.
 Clinical oral investigations.
 2019 Jan 23; [PubMed PMID: 30673866]|